 17. Yuen Tung Monastery

-When you are ready to get back to the starting point, find the set of stairs next to the main road.
+When you are ready to get back on the trail, find the set of stairs next to the main road.
 Walk up the stairs, turn left and follow the path.
 Keep following the path and the signs.

 Walk past Peng Chau Garden of Remembrance, which is a decorative entrance to a memorial park.
 There isn’t much to see there so continue walking along the path.